vertexproject/synapse/docs/synapse/quickstart.rst

 - If you're interested in deploying your own test or production environment, then take a look at :ref:`syn-open`.

-We'll explain the differences in these options in more detail below.
+We'll explain each option in more detail below.

 .. _syn-quick: